 - In The Rocky Horror Picture Show, Rocky's "creation scene," where Frank brings him to life.

-- Perhaps as Lampshade Hanging, in The Documentary episode of SG-1, Walter (whose job it is to make the announcement, and who, at this point in the series, had never been seen to do anything else) painstakingly describes his entire purpose in life, explaining that he usually says "Chevron seven locked" rather than "Chevron seven encoded" just for a bit of variety.
+- Perhaps as Lampshade Hanging, in the Documentary Episode, Walter (whose job it is to make the announcement, and who, at this point in the series, had never been seen to do anything else) painstakingly describes his entire purpose in life, explaining that he usually says "Chevron seven locked" rather than "Chevron seven encoded" just for a bit of variety.

 - Subverted in the first episode of Stargate Atlantis, when the Atlantean gate is first activated.
 Dr. McKay starts in on the chevron announcement, but stops and just pushes all seven buttons in rapid succession after Dr. Weir gives him a dirty look.